-Action Responsibility Timing Priority 4.1.1 Further educate Khmer and Buddhist communities about the values of the Angkor WHA and how they fit in and what needs to be done to maintain the values Ongoing Medium 4.1.2 Encourage communities to continue cultural practices where visitors can appreciate the significance of local traditions.
+Action Responsibility Timing Priority 4.1.1 Further educate Khmer and Buddhist communities about the values of the Angkor WHA and how they fit in and what needs to be done to maintain the values DLPHM Ongoing Medium 4.1.2 Encourage communities to continue cultural practices where visitors can appreciate the significance of local traditions.
 Consider options for tourism industry contribution to a community fund for supporting cultural practices and expenses associated with them.
-Ongoing High 4.1.3 Establish small museums in communities which curate information about local traditions and promote the dissemination of information to visitors 5 years Low 4.1.4 Examine economic incentives for maintaining cultural traditions 2-4 years Medium 4.1.5 Encourage respect for the sacred, religious character of the site, by explaining the role of culture, ritual, belief and ceremony to APSARA staff, the tourism industry and visitors Ongoing High 4.1.6 Develop a calendar of traditions held in villages 2 years Medium 4.1.7 Continue to document cultural practices and traditions in the Park Ongoing Medium 4.1.8 Disseminate information about traditions and sacred places (neak ta, Buddhist platforms) to visitors Ongoing Medium
+DLPHM; DCDMHN; APSARA staff Ongoing High 4.1.3 Establish small museums in communities which curate information about local traditions and promote the dissemination of information to visitors DLPHM; DCDMHN 5 years Low 4.1.4 Examine economic incentives for maintaining cultural traditions DLPHM 2 - 4 years Medium 4.1.5 Encourage respect for the sacred, religious character of the site, by explaining the role of culture, ritual, belief and ceremony to APSARA staff, the tourism industry and visitors DLPHM; DCDMHN; DC; APSARA Industry Liaison Officer; Industry Consultative Working Group; Provincial Government; MoT; Siem Reap Tourism Office Ongoing High 4.1.6 Develop a calendar of traditions held in villages DLPHM; DCDMHN 2 years Medium 4.1.7 Continue to document cultural practices and traditions in the Park DLPHM Ongoing Medium 4.1.8 Disseminate information about traditions and sacred places (neak ta, Buddhist platforms) to visitors DLPHM; DC Ongoing Medium